josegonzalez/php-dotenv/README.markdown

 ?>
 ```

+## What is it and why should I use it?

+When developing and deploying your applications you are typically interacting with various environments - production and development for instance.
+These environments both execute your code, but will do so using different credentials.
+You may also wish to distribute your application to developers without accidentally giving them access to important external services.

+Simple examples include authentication keys to your email provider or database connection credentials.
+You would never want to accidentally send testing emails to all your users, or run a `DROP TABLE` statement against production because you ran your unit tests.

+How do you tackle these differing credentials?
+The `php-dotenv` helps solve this issue by allowing you to configure your environments in a universal fashion, making it easy to safely switch between environments, as well as share those environments with multiple projects/languages.

+Need more reasons?
+Check out the [twelve-factor app docs on configuration](http://12factor.net/config).

+## Rules to follow

+When using `php-dotenv`, you should strive to follow the following rules:

+- Add your `.env` file to a gitignore and use a `.env.default` or `.env.example` to set defaults for your projects.
+This allows your development team to override defaults in a method that works for their local environment.
+- Always set sane development defaults for any credential.
+If necessary, disable features when those credentials are "invalid".
+- Where necessary, add comments to credentials with information as to what they are, how they are used, and how one might procure new ones.
+- As `php-dotenv` uses more lax procedures for defining environment variables, ensure your `.env` files are compatible with your shell.
+A good way to test this is to run the following:

+    ```shell
+    # source in your .env file
+    source .env
+    # check the environment
+    env
+    ```
+- Avoid running `php-dotenv` in production settings, and instead set environment variables in your webserver, process manager, or in bash before running your commands.
+A simple way to ensure this is to check for the existence of a sentinel environment variable that is *only* set in production:

+    ```php
+    // APP_NAME isn't set in staging/dev
+    if (!env('APP_NAME')) {
+        $loader = new josegonzalez\Dotenv\Loader([
+            __DIR__ '/.env',
+            __DIR__ '/.env.default'
+        ]);
+        $loader->parse()->toEnv();
+    }
+    ```

 ## General Security Information

 If you configure `php-dotenv` to output configuration in any of the ways listed above and then dump them, they may be available to undesired users.
 For instance, using a project like [filp/whoops](https://github.com/filp/whoops) in conjunction with `$Loader->toServer()` can result in outputting sensitive data to your users if you leave whoops enabled in production.